CypherPoet/Swifty-Portfolio/README.md

 - [SwiftUI Polygon](https://github.com/CypherPoet/SwiftUIPolygon): An animatable SwiftUI Polygon Shape with support for mesh rendering.

 - [CypherPoetReduxUtils](https://github.com/CypherPoet/CypherPoetReduxUtils): A collection utilities for architecting SwiftUI apps in the Redux/Elm style of Reducers, Actions, Side Effects and Middlewares.

-- [CypherPoetSwiftUIKit](https://github.com/CypherPoet/CypherPoetSwiftUIKit): A collection of some personal utilities that I use for building SwiftUI applications.
+- [SwiftUIStarterKit](https://github.com/CypherPoet/SwiftUIStarterKit): A collection of some personal utilities that I use for building SwiftUI applications.

-- [CypherPoetNetStack](https://github.com/CypherPoet/CypherPoetNetStack): A Combine-based networking stack for modern iOS projects.
+- [SwiftUIPreviewUtils](https://github.com/CypherPoet/SwiftUIPreviewUtils): Starter utilities for using Xcode previews in SwiftUI projects.

 - [CypherPoetCoreDataKit](https://github.com/CypherPoet/CypherPoetCoreDataKit): A collection of some personal utilities that I use for building Core Data applications.